nsfcac/Nagios-Redfish-API-Integration/README.md

 All the plugins need to change the ownership and executable rights using the following commands:

 ![picture alt](imgs/chmod.jpg "Host Configuration")

+You are done with deployment of Redfish plugins :thumbsup:

 ----